ratgdo/esphome-ratgdo/README.md

 # ratgdo

+This project is not affiliated with RATGDO or Paul Wieland.
+Please buy his boards and suppot his excellent work.

 This is a port of the ratgdo software for the v2 board to esphome.

 > **ratgdo shields available to order**